cockroachdb/docs/v21.1/drop-column.md

 The `DROP COLUMN` [statement](sql-statements.html) is part of `ALTER TABLE` and removes columns from a table.

 {{site.data.alerts.callout_danger}}
 When used in an explicit transaction combined with other schema changes to the same table, `DROP COLUMN` can result in data loss if one of the other schema changes fails or is canceled.
 To work around this, move the `DROP COLUMN` statement to its own explicit transaction or run it in a single statement outside the existing transaction.
-See [tracking issue](https://github.com/cockroachdb/cockroach/issues/46541).
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}